The Green Papers

 Any Michigan Republican is eligible to participate in the primary.
 A registered voter declares her or his party designation by selecting a Republican ballot at the polls.
 The voter's choice becomes public information.

 The information below has been updated to reflect the 50% penalty.
 The penalty reduces the delegate count to 30 and removes voting privileges from the party leader delegates.
-The party still plans to send the original 59 delegates to the National Convention.
+However, the party plans to send 59 delegates to the National Convention.

-Tuesday 28 February 2012: 30 of 30 of Michigan's delegates to the Republican National Convention are bound to presidential contenders based on the results of the voting in today's Michigan Presidential Primary.
+Tuesday 28 February 2012: Michigan's 30 delegates to the Republican National Convention are bound to presidential contenders based on the results of the voting in today's Michigan Presidential Primary.

-It seems that the Michigan Republicans will award 2 delegates to the candidate receiving the most votes in each CD and awarding the remaining delegates by the statewide vote with a 15% threshold.
-That would mean 28 delegates would be bound by the CD vote (2 in each of the 14 CDs) and 2 delegates would be proportionally bound according by the statewide vote with a 15% threshold.
+The Michigan Republicans will bind 2 delegates to the candidate receiving the most votes in each CD and bind the remaining delegates propotionally according to the statewide vote with a 15% threshold.

 • 42 28 district delegates are to be bound to presidential contenders based on the primary results in each of the state's 14 Congressional Districts.
 The party will use the boundaries from the 2010 census.
 Each congressional district is assigned 3 2 National Convention delegates.